nasa/progpy/README.md

 The corresponding reference should look like this:

-C. Teubert, K. Jarvis Griffith, M. Corbetta, C. Kulkarni, P. Banerjee, M. Daigle, ProgPy Python Prognostics Packages, v1.6, Oct 2023.
+C. Teubert, K. Jarvis Griffith, M. Corbetta, C. Kulkarni, P. Banerjee, M. Daigle, ProgPy Python Prognostics Packages, v1.7, May 2024.
 URL https://github.com/nasa/progpy.

 ## Contributing Organizations
 ProgPy was created by a partnership of multiple organizations, working together to build a set of high-quality prognostic tools for the wider PHM Community.
 We would like to give a big thank you for the ProgPy community, especially the following contributing organizations: